 Cats are most attracted to smelly foods rich in proteins and fats, like oily fish and poultry.
 A cat uses its heightened sense of smell to seek out food, so the smellier the better.

-Best cat baits include:
+Some of the best cat baits include:

 How to Bait a Cat Trap

-After selecting a bait, it is critical that you position it properly in order to get a successful capture.
+After selecting a bait, it is critical that you position it properly in order to achieve a successful capture.
 If your trap is not properly baited, you may end up with stolen bait or a tripped empty trap.

 The best bait placement will:

-Lure the cat all the way inside the trap - body and tail.
+- Lure the cat all the way inside the trap - body and tail

-Cause the cat to step on the trigger plate when trying to reach it.
+- Cause the cat to step on the trigger plate when trying to reach it

-Take into consideration the trap type (1 vs. 2 doors).
+- Take into consideration the trap type (1 vs. 2 doors):

 For a 1 door trap, place the bait towards the closed end of the trap, just behind the trigger plate.
 Keep the bait as far from the trap walls as possible in order to prevent it from being stolen from the outside.